-This Insider info is from Sharon Barrett, Director of Working Professional & Executive MBA Admissions:
+This Insider info comes from Sharon Barrett, Director of Working Professional & Executive MBA Admissions.

 If you are still deciding between leaving your job to attend an MBA full-time, or continuing to work while you earn your degree part-time, rest assured you’re not alone.
 Here are some basic questions I ask people who are grappling with this decision:

 What do you want to do with your MBA?

 The answer to this question can help determine whether a full-time or part-time program makes more sense for you.
 The majority of Texas McCombs MBA students go into their MBA with the goal of switching jobs.
 Our Working Professional (WP) MBA programs – Evening MBA (in Austin), MBA at Dallas/Fort Worth, and MBA at Houston – are an excellent fit for those looking to switch to a career in consulting, or to move into a different function within the same industry (such as operations to finance, or vice versa).
 The strong general management focus of the curriculum in the WP programs also gives graduates the tools they need to run a company, whether it’s their own or someone else’s.
 And hands-on experiences through the MBA+ Leadership Program offer students the opportunity to work on a consulting project to sharpen the skills needed for a switch.